Sunday, 22 December 2024

 The Premier League secures a court order in Singapore to block 25 pirate sites, enhancing its anti-piracy efforts in Asia and protecting fans from cyber threats.

-The Premier League has successfully obtained an order from the High Court of Singapore to force Internet Service Providers (ISPs) to block access to 25 of the most popular websites that illegally stream pirated Premier League matches.
+The Premier League has successfully obtained an order from the High Court of to force Internet Service Providers (ISPs) to block access to 25 of the most popular websites that illegally stream pirated Premier League matches.

 This action is part of the Premier League’s wide-ranging global anti-piracy programme.
 The latest block takes the number of domains blocked in Singapore by the Premier League to more than 460.